-Seconds of space shuttle

-main engine hot fire

-- including tests and

-launches - was achieved

-during a test on the A-2

-Test Stand at

-NASA Stennis on

-January 24, 2004.
+Seconds of space shuttle main engine hot fire - including tests and launches - was achieved during a test on the A-2 Test Stand at NASA Stennis on January 24, 2004.

-On April 4, 2019, NASA

-Stennis completed testing

-of all 16 former space

-shuttle main engines that

-will power the first four

-flights of NASA's new

-SLS (Space Launch

-System) rocket, including

-missions returning

-astronauts to the Moon
+On April 4, 2019, NASA Stennis completed testing of all former space shuttle main engines that will help power initial flights of NASA's SLS (Space Launch System) rocket, including missions returning American astronauts to the Moon.